Col du Perthus: History

-IThe first historical fact marking the Perthus undoubtedly dates back to 218 BC.
+The first historical fact marking the Perthus undoubtedly dates back to 218 BC.
 BC when Hannibal and his army of elephants crossed the Perthus pass during the Second Punic War, after having negotiated a large toll at Illiberis.

 The area was later fortified by the Romans.
 The pass is then known as Summum Pyrenaeum and is the junction point of the Via Domitia to the north and the Via Augusta to the south.
 The remains of various Roman fortifications are visible in the commune of Cluses.
 They defended access to the pass via the two Roman roads.
-The remains visible along the Domitian Way, on the neighboring Col de Panissars are probably those of the trophy erected by Pompey, mentioned several times by ancient texts after the conquest of Spain3 and which materializes this junction.
+The remains visible along the Domitian Way, on the neighboring Col de Panissars are probably those of the trophy erected by Pompey, mentioned several times by ancient texts after the conquest of Spain and which materializes this junction.

 When the Visigoths seized Septimania in 412 following the fall of Rome, they organized their defense around the castle of Ultrère while developing the fortifications of Perthus.
-However, only ruins of these works remain9.
+However, only ruins of these works remain.

-While it is certain that the Arabs used the Col du Perthus to annex Narbonne between 711 and 719 before retreating 40 years later, the so-called “Moorish” castle is a Roman fortress modified by the Visigoths.
+While it is certain that the Arabs used the Col du Perthus to annex Narbonne between 711 and 719 before retreating 40 years later, the so-called "Moorish" castle is a Roman fortress modified by the Visigoths.

-On October 1, 1285, Philip the Bold, King of France, allied with James II, King of Majorca, was defeated by Peter III of Aragon during the Battle of the Col de Panissars which put an end to the Aragon Crusade.
+On 1 October 1285, Philip the Bold, King of France, allied with James II, King of Majorca, was defeated by Peter III of Aragon during the Battle of the Col de Panissars which put an end to the Aragon Crusade.
 James II of Majorca began to fortify the western height of the pass in 1285 to defend himself from his powerful Aragonese brother.
 The truce is short-lived.
 The pass came under Aragonese domination in 1295 after the Treaty of Anagni forced James II to be a vassal of the crown of Aragon.

 The marriage of Isabella I of Castile and Ferdinand II of Aragon in 1479 made the Spanish pass, until the uprising of Catalonia in 1640, in the middle of the Thirty Years' War.
 The alliance of the Catalan government with Louis XI II allowed French troops to cross the Col du Perthus.
 After 19 years of conflict, the Treaty of the Pyrenees determines the border between France and Spain and the complex division of the Col du Perthus.

 Military developments developed until, in 1677, Vauban had the old buildings destroyed to build Fort Bellegarde.
 Until the 20th century, the history of the Col du Perthus was confused with that of Fort Bellegarde.

 The village of Perthus was founded in 1836.

 A pyramid was built between 1974 and 1976 at the junction of the A9 and AP7 motorways.
 It is the work of architect Ricardo Bofill.
 It is dedicated to Catalonia.
 It is located on the slope opposite Pompey's trophy.